zxyang/cordova-plugin-clientcertificate/README.md

 This plugin handles client certificate request from both iOS and Android WebView; the full path to the certificate is required.

-This plugin version uses `config-file` elements to configure the app to handle open requests for files with the custom `myp12` extension, by logging, on iOS only.
+This plugin version uses `config-file` elements to configure the app to handle open requests for files with the custom `myp12` extension, by attempting to a register p12 client certificate from such a file with no password, on iOS only.

 This plugin reads the certificate in any folder even in a cordova.file.dataDirectory (r/w folder).
 (So you can retrieve a cert file from an API and use it)